Ensuring quality responses with multi-layered protection

 Detection of sloppy open-ended responses

-Easily identify and exclude low-quality open-ended responses using a large language model (LLM).
+Easily identify and exclude low-quality open-ended responses such as careless, copy-pasted, or gibberish answers using a large language model (LLM).

 Pricing: